What is Product Management?

 - Often you’ll have a stern commercial person that likes to hold onto the numbers and watches carefully every month to check that you’re meeting your targets.

-- They are one of your key stakeholders (which we’ll talk about later).
+- this would be one of your key stakeholders (which we’ll talk about later).

-- They need to believe your vision of where you can take the product.
+- like other stakeholders, they need to believe in your vision of where you can take the product.

 - If they back you, then it’ll be easier for the rest of your stakeholders in the business to come on board.

 - Technology – understanding the technical solution or product that can solve the customer problem.

 - Keeping an eye on technical innovations, new technologies available in the market that can solve customer problems.

 Where these three disciplines overlap, innovative products & services are born.
 It’s also why people who come from either of these individual disciplines do well moving into product management.

 Product Management encompasses

 - Strategy (Business),

 Yet as a profession, Product management is still relatively young.